rossprogram/rossprogram.github.io/students/faq.md

 #### Where do the students live?

-Students live in one of the dormitories on the campus of the Ohio State University in Columbus.
-Students typically share a room with one roommate.
-We try to arrange for roommates to have about the same level of mathematical experience.
-These assignments usually match the ages of the students, but not always.
+Students live in one of the dormitories on the campus of Ohio Dominican University in Columbus.
+Most students will live with three roommates in small suites consisting of two bedrooms, a bathroom, and a common area.

 #### What is the mailing address?

 The mailing address for Ross Program participants is:

-> (participant's name)
+  (participant's name)
-> Ross Math Program
+  Ross Math Program
-> OSU Math Department
-> 231 W. 18th Ave
+  Ohio Dominican University
+  1216 Sunbury Road
-> Columbus, OH 43210-1174
+  Columbus, OH 43219

-This Math Department address is more reliable than the dormitory address.

 #### How are the dorm rooms furnished?

 The building is air-conditioned.
-Each participant has a single bed, desk and chair, and some closet space, and is provided two sheets, pillow and pillowcase, blanket, towel, and washcloth.
-Students provide their own clothes hangers, shampoo, soap and other personal items such as an alarm clock.
+Each participant has a single bed, desk and chair, and some closet space, and is provided two sheets, a pillowcase, and a blanket.
+Students provide their own towels and washcloths, clothes hangers, shampoo, soap and other personal items.
+The dorm does not provide pillows.
+You may bring a pillow, or purchase one at a nearby store.

 #### Is there a curfew?

-All students must remain inside the dormitory after dark and should not leave the campus at any time unless absolutely necessary and in the company of a counselor.
+All students must remain inside the dormitory after dark and must not leave the campus at any time unless accompanied by a counselor.

-#### Are the students segregated from traditional Ohio State students?
+#### Are the students segregated from college students, and from other summer camps?

-The Ross Mathematics Program usually almost fills up one or two floors of the dormitory.
-But college students live nearby and some of them attend summer classes.
-Various other academic and athletic camps for a wide range of ages are held on campus.
-Their participants arrive and leave throughout the summer and some of them will occupy the same building.
+The Ross Mathematics Program usually fills up two floors of the dormitory.
+Other camps are held on campus.
+Their participants arrive and leave throughout the summer and some of them will occupy the same dormitory building.

 #### What are the security arrangements in the dorm?

-The dormitory is locked, accessible only by key card, and each bedroom has its own lock and key.
+The dormitory is locked, accessible only by key card, and each suite has its own lock and key.
 In spite of these arrangements there is always some potential for theft or other crime, so we advise students not to avoid bringing valuable items or large amounts of cash.

-#### Are there life counselors (as opposed to math counselors)?
-Someone to check that students are eating right, doing laundry, cleaning their room, etc.?**
+#### Will the Ross counselors check that students are eating right, doing laundry, cleaning their room, etc.?**

 Ross counselors and students live in the same dormitory.
-Counselors provide supervision, but we expect students to be mature enough to choose what and when they eat, do their own laundry, keep themselves and their rooms clean, and get enough sleep.
+Counselors certainly provide supervision, but we expect students to be mature enough to choose what and when they eat, do their own laundry, keep themselves and their rooms clean, and get enough sleep.
 If someone is not mature